 These types of injuries can prove costly financially and emotionally.
 Losses suffered in truck accidents include emergency room costs, medical expenses, cost of surgery, lost wages, expenses relating to rehabilitation and lost future wages.
 It is possible to pursue compensation for all of these damages by filing a claim against the at-fault parties.
 Truck accidents are unique in that there are many potentially liable parties.

 It is possible to file an injury claim against the driver responsible for your injuries.
-In most cases, it is also possible to hold his or her employer, the owner of the truck, the maintenance firm, the manufacturer of a defective truck part or the company responsible for loading the tractor-trailer.
+In most cases, it is also possible to hold his or her employer, the owner of the truck, the maintenance firm, the manufacturer of a defective truck part, or the company responsible for loading the tractor-trailer liable.

 Types of Truck Accidents